leoborn/dotfiles/README.md

 # README #

 These are my personal dotfiles and some (more or less) useful scripts I wrote.
-My .bash_profile is optimized towards Mac OS X, but many of the aliases and functions work on Linux as well (with additional dependencies installed using a package installer of your choosing).
+My .bash_profile and .bash_aliases are optimized towards Mac OS X, but many of the aliases and functions work on Linux as well (with additional dependencies installed using a package installer of your choosing).
 My .bash_prompt requires the two functions battery-charge.py and used-mem.py that can be found in /functions.

 ### What is this repository for?
 What can you do with it? ###

 * Just messin' around with dotfiles
-* Easy command-line-based encryption and decryption of files and directories
+* Easy command-line-based encryption and decryption of files and directories (/functions/encrypt and /functions/decrypt)
-* OCR your PDFs with _tesseract_ and output either searchable PDFs (pdftopdf) or plain text (pdftotxt)
+* OCR your PDFs with _tesseract_ and output either searchable PDFs (/functions/pdftopdf) or plain text (/functions/pdftotxt)
-* Quickly start a DuckDuckGo search from the command line (and additionally search encrypted Google if you need more results...)
+* Quickly start a DuckDuckGo search from the command line (/functions/duck) and additionally search encrypted Google (/functions/goduck)
-* Check the weather status from your command line!
+* Check the weather status from your command line! (/functions/wth)
-* Quickly open a git repository you're in in your browser
+* Quickly open a git repository you're in in your browser (/functions/orepo)
 * more coming...

 ### How do I get set up? ###